Cycling: Dumoulin wins Giro opening time trial as Froome struggles

 Dumoulin clocked 12 minutes and two seconds on the 9.7-kilometre course to don the maglia rosa.

-Tour de France champion Chris Froome, who sustained bruises in a crash during the course reconnaissance earlier on Friday, was a distant 21st.
+Tour de France champion Chris Froome, who cut and grazed his right knee in a crash during the course reconnaissance earlier on Friday, was a distant 21st.

 Another top contender, France’s Thibaut Pinot, was 16th, 33 seconds off the pace.

 “I had been feeling good lately and today I took time off of my rivals, that’s all I wanted,” said Dumoulin.
+“It was a very challenging, very technical course but for me it was okay.”

 Froome lost 37 seconds on the Team Sunweb rider.